EhyMaik97/EhyMaik97/README.md

-- 👋 Hi, I’m Michelangelo Sparapano a.k.a.
-EhyMaik97
+- 👋 Hi, I’m Michelangelo
 - 👀 I am interested in learning about new technologies that I can apply to my work

 <!---